Image

 Telescopic marshmallow forks

-Save yourself the scrap for the supreme marshmallow stick and get yourself one these bad boys.
+Save yourself the scrap for the supreme marshmallow stick and get yourself one of these bad boys.
 Not only will it always be the perfect length thanks to its adjustable rod, but you can even cook two at once: a must.

 Camping hammock